brian-tenovos/tnvs-api-dev-portal/developer-portal/index.md

 :::

-- Significant performance differences.
+- Significant performance improvements.
-- Support for OAuth2 Authentication.
+- Authentication supported with OAuth 2.0 or standard Tenovos Auth.
 - Much broader functional coverage.
 - Streamlined Response payloads resulting in much lighter Responses that are easier to implement.
 - Standardization across all data types.